If you work in a warehouse, you know that having a sound warehouse management system is critical to your success.

-- Picking and packing of finished products: The system includes efficient picking systems like zone picking, wave picking, and batch picking that help the worker to pick the goods efficiently.
+- Picking and packing of finished products: The system includes efficient picking systems like zone picking, wave picking, and batch picking that help the worker pick the goods efficiently.

-- Shipping: The system allows you to create invoices and packing lists for shipping and also sends shipping notifications to the customer in advance.
+- Shipping: The system allows you to create invoices and packing lists for shipping and sends shipping notifications to the customer in advance.

-Workflow of warehouse
+Workflow of Warehouse

-Workflow process in warehouse includes
+The workflow process in the warehouse includes

 - Receiving the goods

-- Make space for the receiving goods
+- Make space for the receiving goods.

 - Unloading the goods

 - Updating the database